We help partners adopt — and adapt to — disruptive technologies that drive competitive advantage and create social impact.

-Senior Manager, Business Development, MaRS Partnerships
+Director, Business Development, MaRS Partnerships

 Zeeshan supports the identification and addition of new clients to the MaRS stable of cleantech companies.
 He’s focused on creating meaningful and sustainable relationships, helping organizations quickly adopt innovative technologies.
 Prior to joining MaRS, Zeeshan held a senior position at Algonquin Power & Utilities Corp., a North American diversified generation, transmission and distribution utility with over $12 billion in total assets.
 He’s also worked for Fortune 500 companies across multiple sectors, including transportation and mining, as well as and oil and gas.
 Zeeshan is a Chartered Professional Accountant and Chartered Business Valuator.
 He holds a degree in commerce from the University of Toronto.

 Shahab works with governments, agencies, foundations and private sector organizations to engage the global community in the identification and testing of novel concepts, methodologies and products that can address organizational innovation gaps and needs.
 He holds a B.Sc. in biochemistry from McMaster University and a Ph.D. in molecular genetics from the University of Toronto.